-5. Proof of Fuel Contracts and Documentation (Renewable Fuel and Waste Gas Projects Only)
+5. Proof of Fuel Contracts and Documentation (All Projects)

-Copy of Executed Renewable Fuel Contract (Directed Renewable Fuel Only)
+Copy of Executed Renewable Fuel Contract (Directed Renewable Fuel and Hydrogen Delivered via dedicated pipeline or vehicle)

-The Contract should at a minimum include term (minimum of 10 years), cost, amount of renewable fuel injected on a monthly basis for the length of the contract, address of renewable fuel facility, location of pipeline injection site, name of pipeline owner, and facility address of Host Customer.
+The Contract should at a minimum include term (minimum of 10 years), cost, amount of renewable fuel injected or delivered on a monthly basis for the length of the contract, address of renewable fuel facility, location of pipeline injection site, name of pipeline owner, and facility address of Host Customer.